-☑ Ethernet connector
+4 Ethernet connector

-The Ethernet connector enables you to connect the computer to a local area network (LAN).
+Connect the computer to a local area network (LAN) with the Ethernet connector.

 To avoid the risk of electrical shock, do not connect the telephone cable to the Ethernet connector.
 You can only connect an Ethernet cable to this connector.